Initializing… System deviation:

 GNSS and DCF77 antennas on the roof of SIDN

-It's usually a good idea not to rely on a single NTP server for time synchronization.
-Until we have expanded our server park, we recommend that you configure your system to use multiple NTP servers, including other Dutch servers.
-Here are some of the options:
+It is generally a good idea not to rely on a single NTP server for time synchronisation.
+Until we have expanded our server infrastructure, we recommend configuring multiple NTP servers from other providers in the Netherlands as well.
+For example (but not exclusively):

 • time1.esa.int